NuGet/docs.microsoft.com-nuget/docs/Create-Packages/Creating-a-Package.md

 nuget spec
 ```

-In this case, the `.nuspec` contains no explicit references to the folder structure, but the files are be automatically included when the package is created.
+In this case, the `.nuspec` contains no explicit references to files in the folder structure.
+Again, NuGet automatically includes all files when the package is created.

 ## Choosing a unique package identifier and setting the version number